-Philosophy Associate Professors Alles, Hadley, Jakoby (Department Chair), and Wu.
-Areas of particular teaching interest: Professor Alles: religions of South Asia and the Mediterranean world, method and theory in the study of religions; Professor Wu: contemporary philosophy, East Asian studies, philosophy of science; Professor Hadley: ethics, Western religious thought, comparative religious thought; Professor Jakoby: 19thand 20th-century continental philosophy.
+Philosophy Professor Alles; Associate Professors Hadley and Jakoby (Department Chair).
+Areas of particular teaching interest: Professor Alles: religions of South Asia and the Mediterranean world, method and theory in the study of religions; Professor Wu: contemporary philosophy, East Asian studies, philosophy of science; Professor Hadley: social ethics, comparative religious thought and ethics; Professor Jakoby: 19th- and 20th-century continental philosophy.
 Philosophy has been called the queen of sciences because it deals with basic questions concerning our world and ourselves, the underlying ideas upon which the more specialized disciplines are based.
 Because its methodology is one of rigorous and critical thinking, students find it a valuable preparation for such fields as law, medicine, business, literature, history, and religion, to mention a few.
 Courses are offered in both the historical and contemporary perspectives, with many of them being issue-oriented.
 Philosophical studies are generally divided into two groups: the historical and the issues-oriented.
 Courses in the history of philosophy cover topics from early Greek thought to contemporary philosophy and are closely related to other fields of study such as the sciences, literature, political thought, the arts, language, and economics.
 Issues-oriented courses deal with the nature of knowledge and truth, the meaning of justice, and ethical values of our time such as war, sex, honesty in government and business, the determination of freedom, the relationship between mind and body, the most desirable society, and gender relations.
 The Department offers classes in Continental, Anglo-American, and Asian philosophy and a number of courses in Asian civilization which allow students to explore various ways of living, thinking, expression, and self-development.
 Students may plan their programs for general liberal education, for graduate study, or for special objectives in related fields.
 Other Educational Options in Philosophy: Dual major in Philosophy and Religious Studies, and special programs combining Philosophy and other disciplines.
-BASIC MAJOR (40 HRS) Required: